Weebly Review: How Does This Website Builder Perform? We Found Out.

-Both options will get you the basic features you need for online sales, including inventory management, product display pages, shipping integrations, and a checkout process.
+Both e-commerce suites will get you the basic features you need for online sales, including inventory management, product display pages, shipping integrations, and a checkout process.

-Do note, however, that there's an integration that allows you to place a Shopify Buy Button onto your Weebly website so you can get benefits from both products.
+Do note, however, that there’s an integration that allows you to place a Shopify Buy Button onto your Weebly website so you can get benefits from both tools.

 Another product that is commonly compared to Weebly is WordPress.
 WordPress’ origins is in blogging, but since then, the content management system has grown into a powerful tool that’s capable of supporting the most complex of websites.

 Getting started with WordPress is just as easy as getting started with Weebly.
 This is especially true if you opt for the hosted version available at WordPress.com.